 Windfall Allowance - A windfall allowance takes account of housing development on sites which it is not possible to identify in advance (e.g. conversions, changes of use etc.).
-Historic small sites housing delivery data over a ten year period has been used to calculate a windfall allowance of 73 homes per year.
+Historic small sites housing delivery data since the base date of the Core Strategy has been used to calculate a windfall allowance of 67 dwellings per year.
+So a total of 201 new dwellings are expected to be delivered by the end of the Core Strategy plan period (871 by 2036 proposed end date of SDWLP).
 To avoid double counting with the small sites commitments, the windfall allowance is not applied to the first three years of the projections.

-2.11 The most up to date SHLAA (2018-2019) undertook a reassessment of all potential site opportunities (and any new sites) to consider their development potential.
+2.11 The most up to date SHLAA (2019-2020) included a reassessment of all potential site opportunities (and any new sites) to consider their development potential.
 Whilst the focus in previous SHLAA has been on previously developed sites in the built up area, a rigorous assessment of edge of town opportunities (including greenfield sites) was also undertaken.
-This work is continuing as part of the Local Plan review and as new evidence emerges this will help inform site assessments.
-The SHLAA is now under review as part of Annual Monitoring Report for the monitoring period 2019/20 and will be updated prior to the Submission Stage of the Local Plan Review.
-These updates provide an opportunity for a further 'call for sites' and other evidence gathering to ensure that the capacity figures and projected delivery rates are robust and that the Council can demonstrate a very positive approach to Plan making.
+The SHLAA 2019 -2020 formed part of the evidence base for the Annual Monitoring Report for the monitoring period 2019/20 and the Submission Draft Worthing Local Plan.
+Further updates are being undertaken at present in preparation for the examination to ensure that the capacity figures and projected delivery rates are robust and that the Council can demonstrate a very positive approach to Plan making.